Daft Punk's Electroma: Production

 Daft Punk's previous directorial credits include the music videos for their songs "Fresh", "Robot Rock" and "Technologic".
 The duo initially shot footage for a music video of the song "Human After All", but expanded the content for a feature-length film instead.
 According to Guy-Manuel de Homem-Christo, Daft Punk's Electroma had been an unplanned extension of filming videos for the Human After All album.

 Thomas Bangalter stated, "With this film, we had the same approach as when we started making music.
 Create without any rules or standards.
 Take a free approach to something new that you don't really know, and that you learn from scratch."

 The film was shot on 35 mm Kodak stock under the cinematography of Bangalter.
 He purchased and read over 200 back-issues of American Cinematographer in preparation for the feature-length picture.
 Filming of Daft Punk's Electroma spanned 11 days, much of which was spent in California.
-Many scenes of the film take place in Inyo County along U.S. Route 395 and in the town of Independence.
+Many scenes of the film took place in Inyo County along U.S. Route 395 and in the town of Independence.
 The robotic and makeup effects were designed and created by frequent collaborators Tony Gardner and Alterian, Inc.

 In April 2011, the Ferrari 412 used for the film was auctioned for charity, alongside the original 'HUMAN' license plate signed by Bangalter and Homem-Christo.

 Music

-While D.A.F.T.: A Story About Dogs, Androids, Firemen and Tomatoes and Interstella 5555: The 5tory of the 5ecret 5tar 5ystem were produced to complement the albums Homework and Discovery, the soundtrack for Daft Punk's Electroma does not feature material by Daft Punk.
+The soundtrack for Daft Punk's Electroma does not feature material by Daft Punk.
 As stated by de Homem-Christo, "We come from a musical background, but this movie is quite minimal."
 The following songs are featured in the film: